AI-ML-Dev/prompt-me/website/README.md

  - Change footer
  - Use ideal image
  - Add Clarity Analytics
+ - Update (trailingSlash, org, project, deployment) for GitHub pages use
+ - Update link to GitHub logo in navbar, to point to deployment endpoint

 ---

 ## 3. Deploy

 Validate that build is stable first, by running local build and preview:.
-This should detect any broken links and related issues.

 ```bash
 $ cd website
 $ npx docusaurus build
 $ npx docusarus serve
 ```

+Then setup the GitHub Actions workflow to have Docusaurus build the static site content in the [gh-pages branch](https://docusaurus.io/docs/deployment#deploying-to-github-pages) of the repo.
+Commit this step to test the workflow runs (and creates the gh-pages branch)